 There are a number of parasitic diseases that are of concern in Southern Ontario.
 These are internal parasites such as roundworm, hookworm, whipworm, heartworm, and giardia, and external parasites such as ticks, fleas, and mosquitoes.
 The most potentially impactful of these parasites over the last several years is ticks, more specifically the Black Legged or Deer tick that can carry Lyme disease and Anaplasmosis.
 In dogs, Lyme disease is the most common and can cause problems with the joints and kidneys, but if caught early, can often be helped with treatment.

 Use tweezers to grasp the tick by its mouthparts closest to the skin and pull gently away from, and out of the dog.

-Do not use your hands to remove tick since this may squish the body of the tick and encourage it to regurgitate its digestive contents into the animal, which would then increase the chance of disease transmission.
-Also many of the diseases transmitted from ticks can be passed to humans, so using a tweezer and plastic disposable gloves will minimize this risk.
+Do not use your hands to remove ticks since this may squish the body of the tick and encourage it to regurgitate its digestive contents into the animal, which would then increase the chance of disease transmission.
+Also, many of the diseases transmitted from ticks can be passed to humans, so using a tweezer and plastic disposable gloves will minimize this risk.

 Do not stun the tick with alcohol first since this may encourage the tick to regurgitate into the animal and increases the potential risk of transmission of disease.

 Once the tick is out, please dispose of it in a small jar of rubbing alcohol to kill it and the diseases it may contain.
 Squishing it to kill it can cause the dispersal of diseases, so this is discouraged.
 You can also use regular alcohol like rum or scotch in a pinch.